towolf/towolf.github.com/docs/PsychTests/HighPrecisionLuminanceOutputDriversImagingPipelineTest.markdown

 poke into the framebuffer.

 \* 'VideoSwitcherSimple': Test the "simple" driver for the VideoSwitcher video attenuator.
-The simple driver implements a closed\-form solution, a formula, to map luminance values between 0.0 \- 1.0 to output values for the Red and Blue channel, just using the 'BTRR' ratio as parameter.
+The simple driver implements a closed-form solution, a formula, to map luminance values between 0.0 - 1.0 to output values for the Red and Blue channel, just using the 'BTRR' ratio as parameter.
 This is the fast driver, as it doesn't need any lookup tables.